 Christian Bilcheck - Avangrid Networks, VP Smart Grids Innovation

-Christian Bilcheck, currently VP for Avangrid Networks Smart Grids Innovation and Planning, began his career with United Illuminating in 1986 as a Technical Aide in the Electrical Test Department.
-He progressed through numerous positions in the organization, including as a Transmission Operations Engineer, Maintenance Engineer, Supervisor of SCADA and the System Operations Center, Manager of Substation Construction and Electrical Test, Director of Transmission Planning, and VP Transmission.
-Christian is a registered Professional Engineer in the State of Connecticut, holds a Bachelor’s of Electrical Engineering Degree from Fairfield University and a Master’s of Business Administration Degree from New York University Stern School of Business.
+Christian Bilcheck is VP for Avangrid Networks Smart Grids Innovation and Planning, leading efforts across AVANGRID operating companies in Connecticut, New York and Maine that embrace and advance emerging smart grid strategies, technologies and capabilities through pilots and demonstration projects that better integrate distributed energy resources and improve the customer experience.
+Christian is a registered Professional Engineer in the State of Connecticut and has over 30 years of electric utility transmission and distribution operations, maintenance and planning experience.
+He holds a Bachelor’s of Electrical Engineering Degree from Fairfield University and a Master’s of Business Administration Degree from New York University Stern School of Business.
 Christian lives in Milford, Connecticut with his wife, Jill, and three children, Nicholas, Zachary and Katerina.

 Martine Jarlgaard, UK-based fashion designer